 Faculty: Faculty of Social Studies

-At present, scientific preparation in the degree program of Social Work is only offered at two universities in the Czech Republic: at the Faculty of Social Studies of Masaryk University in Brno and at the Faculty of Social Studies of the University of Ostrava.
-The study program focuses on the preparation of graduates who are capable of scientific investigation in Social Work.
+At present, scientific preparation in the degree programme of Social Work is only offered at two universities in the Czech Republic: at the Faculty of Social Studies of Masaryk University in Brno and at the Faculty of Social Studies of the University of Ostrava.
+The study programme focuses on the preparation of graduates who are capable of scientific investigation in Social Work.
 The aim of the study is to cultivate knowledge in doctoral degree students that is highly professionally specialised and at the same time usable in the various contexts of theoretical investigation as well as in applied research.

 - has extensive knowledge of issues falling within the scope of the field of study that is underpinned by the mastery of the latest professional literature both in domestic and international context;

 - has knowledge of scientific methodology and the basic principles used in the sciences of man and society, or as the case may be, knowledge of research approaches, strategies, methods and techniques in social science research;

 - has knowledge of the theories and methods which may be applied in the area of Social Work.

 The graduate’s knowledge is interdisciplinary in nature – and contains knowledge from the area of social work theories and methods and furthermore sociology and social policies.

 - has sound and comprehensive understanding of the abstract and complex issues related to current social problems;